winniebahati/Analysis-materials-for-threat-validation/README.md

 ### How to get started
 We only provide teh anonymised participants ressponses to the questionnaires upon request.
-The accompanying Python script contains the code used to address our research questions, with all required packages already pre-installed.
+The accompanying Python script contains the code used to address our research questions, with all required packages already specified.

+# Web Scraper Tool

+This project includes a Python script for scraping chatGPT conversation between the LLM and participants and a `requirements.txt` file specifying all necessary Python packages.

+## Project Contents

+- `scraper.py`: The main Python script for web scraping.
+- `requirements.txt`: Lists all dependencies required to run the script.

+## 🛠️ Installation

+Before running the script, make sure you have **Python 3.7+** installed on your system.

+1. Clone the repository or download the files

+2. Install the required packages:

+        pip install -r requirements.txt

-For the script to
+3. Run the scraping script using:

+        python scraper.py